rackerlabs/docs-dedicated-networking/load-balancer/adx-v2/api-docs/api-operations/load-balancer-v2.rst

 Load balancers must have at least one virtual IP address that clients can use to balance traffic across nodes.
-You can use the manage virtual IPs operations to configure and manage the virtual IP addresses for the load balancer with the specified device ID.
+You can use the manage virtual IPs operations to configure and manage the virtual IP addresses for the load balancer using the specified device ID.

-An IP can be passed into the add Virtual IP call as part of the request body, only if the IP exists within an existing Virtual.
+An IP can be passed into the ``add Virtual IP`` call as part of the request body, only if the IP exists within an existing Virtual.

 *When adding a Virtual IP, these fields are required: account\_number, label, protocol, port, algorithm, persistence, admin\_state, comment*